 Will Couples Counselling Help My Relationship?

 Relationships rarely start out messy.
-The early stages of a partnership are when we’re the most engaged, patient, and thoughtful with one another.
-We’re excited by our partner, we listen to their desires and needs, and we try fun new things together.
+The early stages of a partnership are when you’re the most engaged, patient, and thoughtful with one another.
+You're excited by your partner, you listen to each other's desires and needs, and you try fun new things together.

 Fast forward in time and what used to be a whirlwind of romance may have transformed into a frenzy of arguments or settled into a room temperature slump.
 You’re no longer trying new things, you may be snapping at one another, or you may see your partner as more of a roommate than a romantic figure.